Kristina01111000/Drws_site/README.md

 - Try his ebook on my cell phone, how does the formatting work
 - he wants 10 questions per quiz
 	- quizzes that have 10 questions: # 1,

+- he wants to make access to the scorecard easier